hohoU9/OSSLab_Final_Project/README.md

-## Where can I get more help, if I need it?
+## You need get some help?

+Please email me hgu.thinker@gmail.com when you need some help.
+Or give some comments on issues